AequilibraE/aequilibrae/docs/source/softwaredevelopment.rst

 Windows
 ~~~~~~~

-Make sure to clone the AequilibraE repository and run the following from within that cloned repo using an elevated
+Make sure to clone the AequilibraE repository and run the following from within
-command prompt.
+that cloned repo using an elevated command prompt.

-Python 3.7 needs to be installed, and the following instructions assume you are using `Chocolatey
+Python 3.8 (or whatever version you chose) needs to be installed, and the
+following instructions assume you are using `Chocolatey
 <https://chocolatey.org/>`_ as a package manager.
 ::

-    cinst python3 --version 3.7
+    cinst python3 --version 3.8
     cinst python

-    set PATH=C:\Python37;%PATH%
+    set PATH=C:\Python38;%PATH%
     python -m pip install pipenv
     virtualenv .venv #Only if you want to save the virtual environment in the same folder
     python -m pipenv install --dev